EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.1_Letter/README.md

 {\fontencoding{OT2}\selectfont ABCDE}
 ```

-### 2.1.1.3

 ### 2.1.1.3 Ligature

 Some letters will have ligature between each other when output using a certain font.
-Also, there are two simple ways that we can use to avoid it manually.
+There are two simple ways that we can do to avoid it manually.

 ```latex
 differ find flight difficult ruffle\\